-- AIRMET messages should be disseminated to meteorological watch offices in adjacent FIRs and 2.2.1 to other meteorological watch offices or aerodrome meteorological offices, as agreed between the meteorological authorities concerned. - 2.2.2 AIRMET messages should be transmitted to international operational meteorological databanks and the centers designated by regional air navigation agreement for the operation of aeronautical fixed service Internet-based services, in accordance with regional air navigation agreement.
+2.2.1 It is recommended that AIRMET messages should be disseminated to meteorological watch offices in adjacent FIRs and to other meteorological watch offices or aerodrome meteorological offices, as agreed between the meteorological authorities concerned.

+2.2.2 It is recommended that AIRMET messages should be transmitted to international operational meteorological databanks and the centres designated by regional air navigation agreement for the operation of aeronautical fixed service Internet-based services, in accordance with regional air navigation agreement.